|

 How common is it?

 Very common and getting more common.
 An estimated 15 million Americans have chronic GERD.
-An estimated 7% of the adult population have hearburn daily.
+An estimated 7% of the adult population have heartburn daily.

 What are GERD risk factors?